dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 We are attempting to provide a means of capital investment and returns that is compliant but thinner than company structures, and universally compatible.

 Should we have a company that is load bearing, that takes on the risk ?

+Offer a contractual option, where a company can put up funds AND sign an agreement with the risk bearing entity to complete the work.
+Can be used as an extra enticement.

+Set up a contracting company that is a preferred partner, which is first point of contact for incoming people.

+Would it hurt to make the processing entity be the same as the worker ?